jgoeman/Jog-Your-Memory/README.md

 Looking for therapeutic exercise and an escape away from the crowds?
 Our mission is to use data science and machine learning to identify lightly trafficked trails with undiscovered greatness; the "Diamond in the Rough".

 ## Hypothesis/Question
-What is the relationship among features of a trail and its popularity?
+Which trail features drive a trails popularity?

 ## Approach
   1. Obtain, clean and store data in csv files